 If you're ready to start driving, you've come to the right place.
 DMV.org has everything Louisiana teens need to know in order to apply for a learner's permit, intermediate license, or full license.

-Did you know that if you're age 18 or older, you can apply directly for your full driver's license?
+Did you know that if you're 18 years old or older, you can apply directly for your full driver's license?
 Head over to our Applying for a New License section for details.

 Before we go over the different kinds of permits and licenses, let's cover some basic information.

 All licenses are issued at your local Office of Motor Vehicles (OMV).
-Take two primary forms of identification, or one primary and two secondary forms.
+Take 2 primary documents to prove your identity, or 1 primary document and 2 secondary documents.
 Your birth certificate, Social Security card, and high school yearbook will suffice.

 If you can't find your birth certificate or you didn't order a yearbook this year, check out the Louisiana OMV's list of accepted forms of identification for further assistance.